"How much faith do you need in order to be saved and how do you measure it? Can you read anyone's heart? Can you even read your own?"

 "That they have the right to declare themselves saved."

 God promises to save the people who believe on Him for salvation.
 Faith involves trusting what He says.
-If God tells us that all who believe are saved, then it is not a false assumption that one is saved because the person has faith.
+If God tells us that all who believe are saved, then it is not a false assumption that one is saved because he or she has faith.
 To deny this is to call God a liar.

 "That they have the ability to measure their faith."